Voting in Corporations

 I introduce a model of shareholder voting.
 I describe and provide characterizations of three families of shareholder voting rules: ratio rules, difference rules, and share majority rules.
 The characterizations rely on two key axioms: merger consistency, which requires consistency in voting outcomes following stock-for-stock mergers, and reallocation invariance, which requires the shareholder voting rule to be immune to certain manipulative techniques used by shareholders to hide their ownership.
-The paper also extends the classic result of May (1952) on majority rule.
+The paper also extends May’s theorem.

 Keywords: Shareholder Voting; Axioms; Share Majority Rule; Merger; Reallocation Invariance; One Share-One Vote; Difference Rules; Ratio Rules